bot-app/trading/docs/rest-api.md

 !!!
 Tip "SSL certificates"
     You can use tools like certbot to setup ssl certificates to access your bot's UI through encrypted connection by using any fo the above reverse proxies.
-    While this will protect your data in transit, we do not recommend to run the freqtrade API outside of your private network (VPN, SSH tunnel).
+    While this will protect your data in transit, we do not recommend to run the trading API outside of your private network (VPN, SSH tunnel).

 ### OpenAPI interface